Getting Ready

 ✓ Purchase fishing licenses

-✓ Complete your personal online guest registration form
+✓ Complete personal online guest registration form and sign the lodge's waiver

 ✓ Get travel cash